hippothebrave/prettycopy/README.md

 Enter PrettyCopy.

 PrettyCopy will help you clean up the text on your clipboard *before* you paste it.
-Just copy text, run a PrettyCopy function, and you'll be able to paste it with corrections already in place!
+Just copy your text, run a PrettyCopy function, and you'll be able to paste it with corrections already in place!

 See our documentation [here](https://prettycopy.readthedocs.io/en/latest/).